 Click here to learn more about Erika, including publications, interviews, and presentations.

-Brittany is a native of Southern California and has lived in San Diego for over 16 years.
+Brittany is a native of Southern California and has lived in San Diego for over 18 years.
 She earned her Bachelor of Arts from the University of California San Diego, where she majored in History and minored in Linguistics.
 She later successfully completed the University of California San Diego-Extension school’s ABA-approved Accelerated Paralegal Certification Program and was inducted into the prestigious Lambda Epsilon Chi honor society.
-She then served as a Boatswain’s Mate in the United States Coast Guard for four years.
+Prior to attending law school, Brittany served as a Boatswain’s Mate in the United States Coast Guard for four years.
 After being stationed in New Jersey, Puerto Rico, Virginia, and Alaska, Brittany began her studies at California Western School of Law.
+This is Brittany's third semester interning at New Media Rights.
+She has also interned at the San Diego intellectual property and business law firm Wilkinson Mazzeo as well as the copyright and trademark litigation firm US IP Attorneys.
+Through her internships, she has gained experience in copyright law, trademark law, small business law, and privacy law.
 She is interested in practicing in the area of Entertainment Law and is passionate about helping filmmakers, authors, and creators protect their creations in an ethical, efficient, and competent manner.